NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 ``-v, --verbose``
 ^^^^^^^^^^^^^^^^^

-If provided NPB execution will be verbose and will be similar to the output provided in the log file.
-If not specified, NPB provides a summarised log on the terminal.
+If this option is used, NPB execution will be verbose and will be similar to the output provided in the log file.
+If not specified, NPB provides a summarized log on the terminal.
 Here's an example of the non-verbose terminal output for the first release of the LADEE archive::